Detlev Bronk: Career

 In addition to guiding Hopkins through its post-war "demobilization," Bronk believed strongly in maintaining his own presence in the scientific community.
 He presided over the National Academy of Sciences and served on boards for the American Association for the Advancement of Science, the Science Advisory Committee of the Office of Defense Mobilization, and the National Advisory Committee for Aeronautics (predecessor to NASA).

 Bronk was also instrumental in reviving a plan to abolish undergraduate education at Johns Hopkins and turn Hopkins into a graduate-only institution.
 In 1952, as in 1925, the "New Plan" or "Bronk Plan" would have phased out the freshman and sophomore years and Hopkins would only admit students transferring from other institutions as juniors or above.
 These students would bypass the traditional undergraduate degree and begin work immediately toward a doctorate.
 As in 1925, the plan attracted little support from the intended student body and it was quietly dropped by the mid-1950s after Prof. Sidney Flax said "no".

+Bronk was elected to the American Philosophical Society in 1934 and the American Academy of Arts and Sciences in 1949.

 From 1953 to 1968 Bronk was president of The Rockefeller University.
 (The Rockefeller Institute for Medical Research was renamed The Rockefeller University in 1965).
 He firmly espoused academic freedom and resisted attempts by Wisconsin Senator Joseph McCarthy to have Johns Hopkins University dismiss Professor Owen Lattimore.
 The same year he was awarded the Public Welfare Medal from the National Academy of Sciences.
 He was credited with formulating the modern theory of the science of biophysics.
 He served on the board of trustees for Science Service, now known as Society for Science & the Public, from 1965 to 1967.
 Bronk is quoted as saying: